Table of Contents

 (b) Molded friction material

-The type of moulded or composite lining is composed of asbestos fibers in their natural state, mixed with a binding material and then moulded in moulds under pressure and at high temperature.
+The type of molded or composite lining is composed of asbestos fibers in their natural state, mixed with a binding material, and then molded in molds under pressure and at high temperatures.
 A metal wire is included in the frame to provide better usability qualities.

 CONNECTION MATERIALS